 Yellowstone stars Kevin Costner as John Dutton, a sixth-generation homesteader and father who controls the largest contiguous ranch in the United States.
 Along with his adult children, Dutton must navigate the corruption, politics, and violence of operating the ranch.
 Catch up on Seasons 1 to 3 on Peacock before binging the new season.

 Whether you want to catch up on a new episode of your favorite show or are looking for a robust catalog of series that will make you both laugh and cry, Peacock has got you covered.

-While many of the shows mentioned above — including the first season of Yellowstone and all Peacock Originals — are available to watch via Peacock's free tier, this may change at some point in the future.
-It's also worth noting that new episodes of current series like American Ninja Warrior and Small Fortune are only available to stream the next day for Premium and Premium Plus subscribers.
+While many of the shows mentioned above are available to watch via Peacock's free tier, this may change at some point in the future.
+It's also worth noting that new episodes of current NBC series are only available to stream the next day for Premium and Premium Plus subscribers.
 So if you're only using the free tier, you'll have to wait seven days.

 With all of that in mind, it's the perfect time to sign up and see if Peacock's free tier or Premium plans are the better fit for you.

 Get the hottest deals available in your inbox plus news, reviews, opinion, analysis and more from the Android Central team.

 Keegan Prosser is a freelance contributor based in the PNW.
 When she's not writing about her favorite streaming apps and devices for Android Central, she's listening to a true-crime podcast, creating the perfect playlist for her next road trip, and trying to figure out which fitness tracker she should try next.
 You can follow her on Twitter @keeganprosser.